|

 their idiomatic humor and then ultimately satisfy us and our need for visual

-Hoge Day lives and works in Brooklyn.
+and sensual pleasure. -Rene Lynch Hoge Day lives and works in Brooklyn.
 As well as exhibiting in previous

 group shows at metaphor, he has had solo and group exhibitions in other cities